-The title of this chapter is proposed to change to, "Public View & Open Space Protection" given that historic policies and regulations are more appropriately organized under Chapter 16.31 Archaeological Resource Preservation or Chapter 16.35 Historic Preservation.
-Also, the current title did not include all of the areas of concern contained within it.
-It also includes policies in regard to transportation, public facilities and water.
+The title of this chapter is proposed to change to, "Public View & Open Space Protection" given that policies regarding historic sites should more appropriately be organized under Chapter 16.31 Archaeological Resource Preservation or Chapter 16.35 Historic Preservation.

+Also, the current title did not include all of subsections contained within it.
+For example, the chapter currently includes policies in regard to transportation, public facilities and water.
 Those sections are proposed to be removed, due to the fact that the city adopted new policies for transportation and public facilities as part of the comprehensive plan update, Camas 2035, in June of this year.